gpaul-faldin/personnalFinanceManager/README.md

 I might use echarts or similar when I have a better understanding of Swing.

-Appart from that, I liked that Java experiment but I'm far from being fluent for reading or writing Java code
+Apart from that, I liked that Java experiment, but I'm far from being fluent for reading or writing Java code